Lomray-Software/react-mobx-manager/README.md

   /**
    * @constructor
    *
-   * getStore - get parent store or singleton store
+   * getStore - get parent store or global store
    * storeManager - access to store manager
    * apiClient - your custom param, see 'storesParams' in Manager */